pyrocko/grond/docs/source/overview/index.rst

 Optimisation
 ------------

-You may want to check your dataset and configuration file (see suggestions above) and debug it if needed with the command:
+Before running the optimisation, you may want to check your dataset and configuration file and debug it if needed with the command:

 ::